boss-kat/ISAM-Cookbook/README.md

 NOTE: You can decrease deployment time by not installing the fixpack.
 Just comment the following line:
 #isam_fixpack: "SAM/9030_IF2.fixpack"

-14. Run the playbook with the following commands: cd ~/Ansible ansible-playbook -i Playbooks/inventories/mmfademo Playbooks/mmfademo.yml
+14. Run the playbook with the following command: cd ~/Ansible ansible-playbook -i Playbooks/inventories/mmfademo Playbooks/mmfademo.yml